Itz-Hyperz/v13-Discord-Bot-Old/README.md

 - Make sure you have downloaded [NodeJS](https://nodejs.org/en/) (get recommended)
 - Open the bots folder
+- Edit the `config.js` file to match your information
+- Create a new database and import the `install.sql` file into a new database.
+- OPTION 1
 - Run the `CLIENT INSTALL.bat` file
 - Wait for it to close automatically
-- Create a new database and import the `install.sql` file into a new database.
-- Edit the `config.js` file to match your information
 - Run the `CLIENT START.bat` file
+- OPTION 2
+- Compile `client.c`
+- Run the compiled file and pick what you want to do

 ---